 NOTE: The Rel-18 ATSSS specification does not support traffic splitting for GBR QoS Flows between 3GPP and Non-3GPP accesses.
 The ATSSS specification work in future releases is to be monitored, and referenced here when there is an update.

-5.18.5.2.3 Gaps in Network Assistance procedures

-Clause 4.0.5 of TS 26.501 [15] describes the high-level procedure for Network Assistance.
-As specified in that clause Network Assistance enables the 5GMS Client to interrogate or manipulate the network Quality of Service for an ongoing media streaming session.
-Clause 5.4.4 of TS 26.510 [108] specifies the procedures used by a 5GMS Client to request a bit rate recommendation and a delivery boost respectively from the Media AF.

-For both these requests, it is unclear whether the5GMS Client is able to request, or receive, Network Assistance over a specific access network when the application flows at reference point M4 are using the Multi-Access PDU Session spanning multiple access networks as described in clause 5.18.1.3 of the present document.

 5.18.5.2.4 Gaps with network slicing

 As described in clause 5.18.1.3 of the present document, if the UE requests a network slice instance with the Multi-Access PDU Session, the same S-NSSAI is allowed to span both access networks.
 Clause 5.15.19 of TS 23.501 [23] specifies support for Network Slice Replacement, a feature that is used to temporarily replace an S-NSSAI with an Alternative S-NSSAI when the originally selected S-NSSAI becomes unavailable or congested in the 5G network.
 There is no specification text in clause 5.15.19 of TS 23.501 [23] describing the impact of Network Slice replacement on a Multi-Access PDU Session.